truenas/documentation/content/Solutions/MigratingToTrueNAS.md

 ### iSCSI Migration

-If you prefer to use iSCSI (block-level storage) protocols to transfer your files, vMotion may be a potential option to move your data.
-However, vMotion typically moves virtual machines from one host to another, so we don't know to what extent it can migrate your data.
+vMotion uses block-level storage protocols to move data.
+If you prefer to use iSCSI (block-level storage) protocols, vMotion might be an option. vMotion is often used to move virtual machines from one host to another.
+Research whether vMotion is suitable for your setting and use needs.

 ### Cloud Migration